xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 {--------------------------------------------------------------}
 ```

-That's all there is to it.  _NOW_ we have a language!
+That's all there is to it.  _Now_ we have a language!

 ## Conclusion